 Peripheral neuropathy is a general term that describes many conditions caused by damage to the peripheral nervous system.

-Peripheral neuropathy affects more than 20 million people in the United States.
-In general, the condition can cause a loss of normal nerve signals, or cause inappropriate or distorted signals.
+Peripheral neuropathy can cause a loss of normal nerve signals or cause inappropriate or distorted signals.
+It affects millions of people in the United States.

-The condition can affect a range of different nerves, so it can impact a variety of locations in different ways.
+The condition can affect various nerves and impact the body in different ways.
 It can affect a single nerve or several nerves at the same time.

 Examples of peripheral neuropathy include:

-Generally, the types are classified into three categories, each with its own set of symptoms.
-They are:
+Generally, experts classify the types into three categories, each with its own specific symptoms.

 Sensory neuropathy